WWII Archive

 May 30, 1945

-I got weighed in Namur, Belgium the 11 of May and weighed 149 nude.
+I got weighed in Namur, Belgium the 11th of May and weighed 149 nude.
 Yesterday we got processed, which included a physical.
 With my pants and shoes on the man said I weighed 167, but I thought he made a mistake so last evening I went back and got weighed again and believe it or not I weighed 161 without my clothes on.
 That is a new high for me.
-I guess we are through processing except for getting paid and getting our shipping tickets.
-They say we have to take $50.
-I'd rather not as I have $50 at present which will more than do me til I get to Fort Lewis.
-That is where I will get my furlough from.
-We are segregating already according to our reception centers.
-I haven't seen anyone I know in this bunch but there are a lot of Seattleites.
-I want to stay at Fort Lewis long enough to get my teeth fixed as I have some bad ones.
-Unless I have it done here, but it looks doubtful.

 June 3, 1945